China's Huawei sees Europe as stepping stone in Samsung/Apple rivalry

 “The challenge for Huawei is to strengthen its brand personality and to steal more market share in Europe, given its absence from the U.S. market,” said Thomas Husson, a consumer devices analyst at research firm Forrester.

-“In this regard, the choice of Paris to launch a new flagship smartphone is quite new and interesting.”

 Shipments to Europe grew more than 50 percent in the first half of 2017, Huawei has said.
-In two big smartphone markets – Italy and Spain – Huawei now ships more phones than Samsung or Apple, according to market research firm Counterpoint.
+In two big markets – Italy and Spain – Huawei now ships more phones than Apple is closing in on Samsung, according to market research firm Counterpoint.

-Huawei commanded 23 percent of the Italian market in the fourth quarter, for example.

 Across Western Europe Huawei’s market share has risen in recent years to 12 percent, Counterpoint Research estimates.